Skip to main content

 Art and Planning

 The Spreepark Art Space explores how urban development, public space and art can complement one another.
 A collaboration that allows for lasting works of art to be created and artistic practice to be explored.
 A link that becomes evident in the permanent works throughout the Spreepark.
 From the beginning, landscape architects, engineers and artists have planned and developed these works together as an integral and natural element of the park’s structure.
 They engage in various ways with the site’s unique state and provide a comprehensive commentary on the themes addressed.
-In doing so, the works fulfil a dual function: as works of art, but also as an organically evolved component of the park's infrastructure.
+In doing so, the works fulfill a dual function: as art works, but also as an organically evolved component of the park's infrastructure.

 Art and Process